 Second day

-On this journey, we choose to go straight to the heart of the Way of the Sea of the Salento Way.
-With a private transfer included, we reach Torre dell'Orso and begin walking with the sea before our eyes.
-We avoid the hottest and most paved stretches at the exit of the city and immerse ourselves in the coastal views.
+and begin walking with the sea before our eyes.
+We avoid the hottest and most paved stretches at the edge of the city and immerse ourselves in the coastal views.
 We cross a pine forest scented with resin and reach the two majestic sea stacks of Torre Sant'Andrea, authentic natural sculptures, before continuing towards the Alimini Lakes and the picturesque Baia dei Turchi.
-We conclude this stage of the Cammino del Salento by arriving in Otranto, the "gateway to the East": a city suspended between cultures and horizons.
+We conclude the Cammino del Salento stage by arriving in Otranto, the "gateway to the East": a city suspended between cultures and horizons.
 Dinner and overnight stay.

 Third day